-Certain of our existing stockholders have indicated an interest in purchasing an aggregate of up to approximately \$30.0 million of shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no shares to any of these potential purchasers, and any of these potential purchasers could determine to purchase more, fewer or no shares in this offering.
+Certain of our existing holders of more than 5% of our capital stock, directors, executive officers and their affiliated entities have agreed to purchase an aggregate of 540,000 shares of our common stock in this offering at the initial public offering price.
 The underwriters will receive the same underwriting discount on any shares purchased by these investors as they will on any other shares sold to the public in this offering.

-In addition, certain of our directors, officers, employees, business associates and related persons have indicated an interest in purchasing an aggregate of up to 5% of the shares of our common stock in this offering at the initial offering price in a reserved share program.
+In addition, certain of our directors, officers, employees, business associates and related persons have agreed to purchase approximately 5% of the shares of our common stock in this offering at the initial offering price in a reserved share program.